Fear (band)

 Fear, stylized as FEAR, is an American punk rock band from Los Angeles, formed in 1977.
 The band is credited for helping to shape the sound and style of Californian hardcore punk.
 The group gained national prominence after an infamous 1981 performance on Saturday Night Live.

 Frontman Lee Ving has been the band's only constant member.
 Since its formation, the band has gone through various lineup changes, and at one point featured Flea, later a member of the Red Hot Chili Peppers, on bass.
-The classic FEAR lineup existed from 1978 to 1982, and was composed of Ving, guitarist Philo Cramer, bassist Derf Scratch and drummer Spit Stix.
+The classic Fear lineup existed from 1978 to 1982, and was composed of Ving, guitarist Philo Cramer, bassist Derf Scratch, and drummer Spit Stix.
+Cramer and Stix later rejoined the band in 2018.

 History

 1970s

 Fear was formed in 1977 by singer/guitarist Lee Ving and bassist Derf Scratch, who recruited guitarist Burt Good and drummer Johnny Backbeat.
+According to Scratch, the band was named by photographer Bob Seidemann.
 In 1978, Fear released the single "I Love Livin' in the City".
 Shortly after this, Good and Backbeat left the band and were replaced by Philo Cramer and Spit Stix.